Artificial Pollination: Introduction, Types, Methods, Advantages

 The majority of plants that adopt this approach are vegetables since they have distinct male and female components.
 We take the male flowers and cut off their petals for this procedure.
 To prevent pollen transfer to the fingers during this procedure, avoid contacting the stamen.
 The next step is to look for a female flower that has bloomed and pushed back its petals.

-Then, in order to transport the pollen from the stamens of the male flower to the stigma of the female flower and enable pollination, we must roll the two smoothly and gently.
+Then, to transport the pollen from the stamens of the male flower to the stigma of the female flower and enable pollination, we must roll the two smoothly and gently.

 Method II

 To gather as many pollen grains as possible, we can move cotton over the stamens of male flowers.
-After then, the pollen is discharged across the female flower's stigma.
+After that, the pollen is discharged across the female flower's stigma.

 Method III